Mandjabu (Fish Trap)

 To make fish traps and fish net fences artists firstly get vine (milil) from the jungle and they put it in water for one night to make it soft.
 Next they start weaving it; they make rings for the inside to keep the fish trap’s shape.
 Artists work for three or four weeks on the fish trap.
 They also make string from kurrajong (burdaga) to attach the hibiscus (bardainy) rings and to tie the conical end of the fish trap.
 This fish trap is used in saltwater and freshwater.
 People also use fish net fences called mun-dirra.
 A long time ago they would put the mun-dirra across rivers and creeks.
 In the middle they would place the an-gujechiya.
 They also used small things like sticks, rocks, mud and grass to block the fish from going through.
 People would then catch fish like saltwater barramundi rajarra, freshwater barramundi (janambal), small black freshwater catfish (buliya), bonefish (an-guwirrpiya), and sand bass (dalakan) in these fish traps.

-Silkscreen print or drill (3 colours)
+Silkscreen print on cotton (3 colours)

 150 cm wide